-Objectives(s) for Goal 3: Demonstrate the ability to independently apply their knowledge and approach to working effectively with a range of diverse individuals and groups encountered during internship.
+Objectives(s) for Goal 3: Demonstrate the ability to independently apply their knowledge and approach in working effectively with a range of diverse individuals and groups encountered during internship.
 Competencies:

-- 1. Independently monitors and applies an understanding of how their own personal/cultural history, attitudes, and biases may affect assessment, treatment, and consultation - a.
+- 1. Independently monitors and applies an understanding of how their own personal/cultural history, - attitudes, and biases may affect assessment, treatment, and consultation - a.
 Understand and explore the impact of the one's own cultural background and biases and their potential impact on the process of treatment - b.
 Effectively engage in self-evaluation in order to utilize personal strengths in the therapeutic process - c.
 Understand how their own personal/cultural history attitudes and biases may affect how they understand and interact with people who are different from themselves - 2.
-Independently monitors and applies current theoretical and empirical knowledge of diversity in others as cultural beings in assessment, treatment, supervision, research, training and consultation - Understand and explore the impact of the client's cultural background and biases and their potential impact on the process of treatment - b.
+Independently monitors and applies current theoretical and empirical knowledge of diversity in others as cultural beings in assessment, treatment, supervision, research, training and consultation - a.
+Understand and explore the impact of the client's cultural background and biases and their potential impact on the process of treatment - b.
 Establish rapport and therapeutic alliances with individuals from diverse backgrounds - c.
 Applies current theoretical and empirical knowledge in assessment, supervision, research, training and consultation - 3.
 Applies, knowledge, skills, and attitudes regarding dimensions of diversity to professional work - a.
 Understand and explore the impact of the one's own cultural background and biases and their potential impact on the process of treatment - b.
 Understand and explore the impact of the client's cultural background and biases and their potential impact on the process of treatment - c.
 Establish rapport and therapeutic alliances with individuals from diverse backgrounds - d.
 Applies a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of prior training - e.
 Able to work effectively with individuals whose group membership, demographic characteristics or worldviews create conflict with their own - 4.
 Independently monitors and applies knowledge of self as a cultural being in assessment, treatment, and consultation - a.
 Provide accurate culturally and clinically relevant feedback regarding testing, assessment, and behavior modification plans to non-psychology staff - b.
-Interact professionally as a member of a multidisciplinary team - Provide culturally sensitive psychological input to improve patient care and treatment outcomes - 5.
-Demonstrates cultural humility in actions and interactions - a.
-Considers and explores one's own areas of weakness with regard to cultural understandings
+Interact professionally as a member of a multidisciplinary team - c.
+Provide culturally sensitive psychological input to improve patient care and treatment outcomes